-- Primary Care Providers; - Pharmacies (if you have prescription drug coverage); and - routine vision care Providers (if your coverage includes routine vision benefits).
+- Pharmacies (if you have prescription drug coverage); and - routine vision care Providers (if your coverage includes routine vision benefits).

-Please visit www.bcbsvt.com/find a doctor to access the different Provider directories.
-Non-Network benefits are generally not available under this plan.
+Please visit www.bcbsvt.com/find-a-doctor to access the different Provider directories.
+Out-of-Network benefits are generally not available under this plan.